Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

-In this section we discuss how to calculate the hopping response function, $\mathcal{X}^{\sigma}(\omega)$, discussed in the text.
+In this section we discuss how to calculate the hopping response function, $\hopresp^{(c)}(\omega)$, defined in Eq.~\eqref{eq:hoppingresp}.
 We describe two approaches below; the first is the one we use numerically.
 The second shows how this quantity can in principle be related to the quantities introduced in the previous section.